ICJIA/icjia-r3-nuxt/content/eligibility.md

-  is within an r3 zone and eligible for funding click the shaded area to see its r3 zone id and funding information needed for the grant application s program narrative tip after searching for and locating an address you may need to zoom out before you determine whether that address is in an r3 zone or not insert census map here r3 table table census tracts analysis areas eligible to apply for r3 program grants were identified via an analysis of community level data on gun injury child poverty unemployment and state prison commitments and returns combined with disproportionately impacted areas identified by the
+  is within an r3 zone and eligible for funding click the shaded area to see its r3 zone id and funding information needed for the grant application s program narrative tip after searching for and locating an address you may need to zoom out before you determine whether that address is in an r3 zone or not map census tracts r3 table table census tracts analysis areas eligible to apply for r3 program grants were identified via an analysis of community level data on gun injury child poverty unemployment and state prison commitments and returns combined with disproportionately impacted areas identified by the